microsoft/msticnb/docs/source/notebooklets.rst

   that you can use to pick the account.
 - Selecting the account displays a summary of recent activity and retrieves any alerts and hunting bookmarks related to the account
-- The alerts and bookmarks are browseable using the browse_alerts and browse_bookmarks methods
+- The alerts and bookmarks are browsable using the browse_alerts and browse_bookmarks methods
 - You can call the find_additional_data method to retrieve and display more detailed activity information for the account.